Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Engineers have taken an extra precaution by giving a separate oil cooler unlike the Innova crysta where the radiator functions as the oil cooler.
 With normal usage the transmission oil should easily last 1,50,000km - 2,00,000km.

-damodar is offline (2) Thanks
+damodar is online now (2) Thanks

 Old 16th December 2019, 23:18 #5414